 Sending & receiving international payments

-Send money overseas via a telegraphic transfer or international direct credit.
-You can also safely and securely get paid or receive money from overseas through an international payment or bank transfer.
+Send money overseas with an international transfer, or receive money from overseas via an international payment or bank transfer.

 Send money overseas